Jophmukendi/Web-Hosting-Infrastructure/README.md

 ## Documentation

-The project documentation is organized into independent implementation guides.
+The project documentation is divided into independent implementation guides, each covering a specific component of the platform.
+To reproduce the complete infrastructure, follow the guides in order by clicking on each document below.
+Every guide contains the required explanations, commands, verification steps, and best practices for its respective implementation.

 | Document | Description |
 |----------|-------------|